Preventing false fire alarms

 False alarms and their consequences

-A false fire alarm is an alert that causes firefighters to mobilize when there is no fire, no risk of fire and no danger.
+A false fire alarm is an alert transmitted to 911 through a monitoring center that causes firefighters to mobilize when there is no fire, no risk of fire and no danger.
 False fire alarms entail several consequences:

 Important notice

-Whether in a house or an apartment building, alarms too often are triggered by mistake or inadvertently, or intentionally.
+Whether in an apartment building or an industrial, institutional, or commercial facility, alarms too often are triggered by mistake, inadvertently, poor maintenance or equipment malfunction.
 You can prevent false fire alarms as follows:

 • Cover manual fire alarm stations with certified protective boxes that activate the alarm as soon as they are manipulated.